emard/DCF77/micropython/README.md

 and cover one average room, but can't reach over several rooms.

+# Daylight Saving Time

+ESP32 can't hold large database of timezones, so here is small file "dst.py" with simple calculation of daylight saving time for central europe.
+Edit this to your preference.

 # Requirements

 Micropython 1.13 or higer (from esp32 import RMT)